 Infrastructure and User-Level Threats

 Blockchain security extends beyond the protocol and smart contract levels.
+A private blockchain network ensures that all transactions are confidential and only accessible to authorized members.
 Infrastructure and user-level threats can also compromise the security of blockchain applications.
 Some common threats include:

 To mitigate these vulnerabilities and threats, blockchain developers must adopt a proactive and comprehensive approach to security.
 This includes conducting thorough security audits, implementing secure coding practices, and educating users on best practices for protecting their assets.
 In the next section, we will delve into the specific best practices and strategies that developers can employ to enhance the security of their blockchain applications.